Classes in Thornbury and Cromhall

 For further information click below to email or visit the Bristol League web-site.

 We are a section of Thornbury Museum and meet on the third Thursday of each month at 7.30pm in the Chantry.
 We meet to exchange information about local and world wide geological topics and examine maps, rocks, minerals and fossils.
 No previous knowledge of geology is needed and beginners and experts alike are welcome.
+For more information contact Sandi Shallcross by phone or email.

 Tel: 01454 416882